AnkithaBattula/Menu-Based-Chat-Bot-for-E-bikes-Company/README.md

 - **Interactive Menu**: Users can easily navigate through a menu of options to select the assistance they require, such as EV model information, Pricing, Battery info and more.

-- **Real-time Chat**: The chatbot facilitates real-time conversations with users, providing instant responses to their queries and requests.

 - **EV Model Information**: Detailed information about the company's electric vehicle models, including specifications, pricing, and availability.

 - **Contact Support**: Users can seamlessly connect with customer support representatives when needed, ensuring a personalized and supportive customer service experience.